PRODYNA-YASM/yasm-api-go/docs/OfficeAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeletePersonOffice_1Request struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeletePersonOfficeRequest struct via the builder pattern

 Name | Type | Description  | Notes